How to become a machine learning engineer

 What’s involved in being a machine learning engineer and how to become one

-If you're looking to start a career as a machine learning engineer there are plenty of online resources for those who want to become machine learning engineers.
-However, the sheer volume of available information makes absorbing it rather difficult.
-It's also a challenge deciding which career path is right for you, as there are many machine learning opportunities in various industries.
+If you're looking to start a career as a machine learning engineer there are plenty of online resources to study from.
+Unfortunately, the huge quantity of information can make absorbing it rather difficult.
+It can also be a challenge trying to decide which career path is right for you, as there are an enormous number of machine learning opportunities across many different industries.

-Below, we’ll answer some critical questions about becoming a machine learning engineer, including:
+In this article, we’ll answer some critical questions about becoming a machine learning engineer:

 - What does a machine learning engineer do?